readandprogress/reading.is-a.dev/_posts/2024-01-31-getting-started-with-chromebrew.md

 title:  "Getting Started with Chromebrew!"
 date:   2024-01-31 00:00:00 -0000
 categories: Tech
-excerpt: Bringing you a short post for this month, since I have been enjoying my holidays and my last post was my longest and most worked one yet!
-So I'm taking a small break for now but I don't want to leave with nothing for this month so here we are, I hope you enjoy it!
+excerpt: I am bringing you a short post for this month since I have been enjoying my holidays, and my last post was my longest and most worked on yet!
+So I'm taking a small break for now, but I don't want to leave you with nothing for this month, so here we are.
+I hope you enjoy it!
 ---

 I am bringing you a short post for this month since I have been enjoying my holidays, and my last post was my longest and most worked on yet!
 So I'm taking a small break for now, but I don't want to leave you with nothing for this month, so here we are.
 I hope you enjoy it!